 However, our knowledge has improved in latter years regarding the concept of neuro-inflammation.
 It has become apparent that the root of the problem is most probably due to a challenge in the immune system causing mistakes to be made.
 The result is excess production of cytokines (immune messengers); auto-antibody production and subsequent damage to the brain mechanisms; to include imbalance of brain chemicals (neurotransmitters) which will of course include dopamine.
 The brain immune cells, called the microglia, also become activated.

-It is notable that some of the newer anti-psychotic drugs such as Clozapine and similar members of the family, probably exert their affect by immune modulation.
+It is notable that some of the newer atypical anti-psychotic drugs may exert their affect by immune modulation.
 These drugs are considered to be the wonder drugs of schizophrenia.